bullerbyn10/BetAnalyzer/README.md

-  # Establish Supabase Connection
+  # BetAnalyzer

-  This is a code bundle for Establish Supabase Connection.
-The original project is available at https://www.figma.com/design/gz8n8BN3S6opPCKuthxUzj/Establish-Supabase-Connection.
+  This is a code bundle for BetAnalyzer.
+The original project is available at https://www.figma.com/design/gz8n8BN3S6opPCKuthxUzj/BetAnalyzer.

   ## Running the code